NEW JERSEY WRONGFUL DEATH lawyers

 - Certain dependent family members

 State law dictates that only dependent family members can seek compensation for wrongful death.
-A surviving spouse must have a marriage license or civil union certificate to qualify for compensation.
+To qualify for compensation, a surviving spouse must have a marriage license or civil union certificate.
 Long-term relationships, no matter how long, do not qualify.

 What should I do if I think I have a wrongful death case?